 Mistake 1: Application of process maps on inadequate process types

 Business processes are generally categorized as transactional, transformational and decision making.
 Transactional business process refers to the process where a number of inputs interact with each other so as to produce specific outcomes.
 Some of the instances of transactional business process involve sales activities and call center support functions.
-Transformational business processes refers to the change in inputs such that the original shapes of the inputs are changed in their physical or virtual form in order to produce the outputs.
+Transformational business processes refers to the change in inputs such that the change in original shapes of the inputs of their physical or virtual form in order to produce the outputs.
 Manufacturing process and developments in systems are typical examples of transformational processes.
 Finally, decision making business processes refers to those processes whereby the various input parties interact with the objective to reach any decision.
-Some of the instances of decision making processes are inventory management, forecast decisions, pricing decisions etc.
+Often decision-making processes are inventory management, ricing decisions etc.

 Mistake 2: Unclear focus of process mapping